cnichte/basic-electron-typescript-react-starter/README.md

 # Doc: https://github.com/raineorshine/npm-check-updates
 ```

 be careful when updating.

+> [!NOTE]
+> In this case updating all `eslint` stuff, causes problems.
+> I have to wait until all installed dependent packages are updated.
+> Dont update:

+...

+> [!TIP]
-I do a quick local backup before updating.
+> I do a quick local backup before updating.

 ```bash
 ncu -u